 The Horse of Delaware Valley is the oldest and largest equine publication serving the mid-Atlantic states of Pennsylvania, Maryland, New Jersey, Delaware and Virginia since 1985.
-We are also proud to add full coverage in the states of New York, Connecticut, West Virginia, Ohio, North Carolina & Florida.
+We are also proud to add full coverage in the states of New York, Connecticut, West Virginia, Ohio, North Carolina, Florida, Kentucky & Georgia.

 The December, 2016 issue was the final print edition, but in February, 2017, the first monthly edition of The Horse Online was published.
 The Horse Online will follow the format of The Horse of Delaware Valley’s print edition and will feature news stories on showjumping, eventing and dressage as well as breeding and racing news and breaking stories of all equestrian disciplines.

 Ad prices now listed under "ADVERTISING".

 The Horse Online has comprehensive coverage of competitions, breeding a racing.

 The Horse also has the capability online, that it didn’t have as a printed edition, of running video of competitions and races.
 If readers have videos they would like to see on The Horse, put them on YouTube and call editor Sara Cavanagh at 610-793-1964.
 The Horse will make the final decision of whether to place any videos in its publication.

 The Horse Online is being very well read, which means its advertisers are getting wide coverage.
 Ads have been read as many as 48,330 times.
 Ad sizes and prices are now listed under advertising at the bottom of the online page.
-There are a limited number of four 900x600 or 900x400 ads at a cost of $450 and $350 respectively.
-There are five 900x100 ads available at $200, and sidebar ads at 300x500 or 300x300, are priced at $225 and $125 respectively.
 All ads are sized in pixels and must be prepaid.
-Ad make up is available at $45 for the 900px wide ads and $25 for the 300px wide ads.
+Ad design is available at prices that start at $30 and up, based on ad size.

 Meet the team!